 - 4. TBHQ-is likely a carcinogen or increases cancer risk.

-- 5. Calcium propionate, a preservative in breads and many foods, may cause chronic stomach ulcers and behavioral problems in children according to Livestrong.com.
+- 5. Calcium propionate, a preservative in bread and many foods, may cause chronic stomach ulcers and behavioral problems in children according to Livestrong.com.

 - 6. EDTA is a chelating agent used in foods, usually highly processed ones, to bind to minerals.
 According to WebMD, there is a long list of possible side effects of ETDA, including seizures, kidney problems, and low magnesium levels.
 These side effects likely occur at higher doses, however.

 - 7. Phosphates: Many kinds of phosphates are used to help foods retain moisture and to preserve foods.
 Excess phosphate additives in the diet can cause bone and mineral abnormalities in the body, especially in people with chronic kidney disease.

 - 8. Propyl gallate is a food preservative that is also used in cosmetics and toiletries, may cause birth defects and dermatitis.